Myopia Control

 No parent wants their child's eyeglass prescription to get stronger (and their glasses to get thicker) year after year!

-Increasing myopia carries risks to eye health in the future.
+High levels of myopia carry significant risks to eye health in the future.
 Thankfully, new tools allows us to slow myopia progression.

 Progressive Eye Care specializes in helping Utah parents concerned about their children's vision, serving families in the South Jordan, Sandy, Draper, and northern Utah County area.

-Myopia occurs when the eye grows too long and light focuses in front of the retina instead of directly on it, leading to blurry distance vision.
+Myopia occurs when the eye grows too long and light focuse in front of the retina, leading to blurry distance vision.

 When myopia starts during childhood, it usually progresses rapidly.

-Early intervention with novel treatments can slow or even stop myopia from progressing.
+Early intervention with NEW treatments can slow or even stop myopia from progressing.

 Myopia is becoming more common, showing up at earlier ages and progressing more rapidly.